-The study, which was funded by the Seoul National University Hospital, examined 46,140 men, who were 60 years and older.
+The study, funded by the Seoul National University Hospital, examined 46,140 men, ages 60 years and older.
 Their objective was to figure out the relationship between developing dementia and quitting smoking.
 The data they gathered spanned the years between 2002 and 2013.

 The first part of the study involved having the participants undergo two health examinations that were each followed by a questionnaire.
 This took place over the span of three years.
 The first questionnaires and examinations took place between 2002 and 2003.
 The second ones took place between 2004 and 2005.
 Based on the two questionnaires, researchers grouped participants into four different categories.
 These categories were continual smokers, short-term quitters, long-term quitters, and never smokers.
 Continual smokers were participants who remained smokers throughout both questionnaires.
 Short-term quitters were participants who were smokers during the first questionnaire but quit by the second one.
 Long-term quitters were individuals who were previously smokers but quit by the first questionnaire.
 Never smokers were participants who had never smoked.

 Following the second questionnaire and examination, researchers followed up with each participant for the next eight years, starting on January 1, 2006.
-Participant’s role in the study would end on December 31, 2013.
-Some participants ended their role in the study due to death or dementia diagnosis prior to the aforementioned date.
+The participant’s role in the study would end on December 31, 2013.
+Some participants ended their role in the study because of death or dementia diagnosis prior to the aforementioned date.
 Participants were followed-up for any development of overall dementia, Alzheimer’s disease, and vascular dementia.

 The researchers felt that their results showed that smoking increased one’s risk of developing dementia.
 They also noted that smokers who quit for a long period of time can decrease that risk.
 They felt that smokers should be encouraged to stop, in order to reduce their risk of developing dementia, especially elderly people, who are already at high risk.

 The researchers, however, noted some limitations to their study.
 They felt as if eight years was not enough time to carefully determine whether or not quitting smoking can significantly impact the risk of developing Alzheimer’s.
 They also did not consider other neurodegenerative diseases such as Parkinson’s or ALS.
-The researchers note that future studies involving a longer follow-up duration and the inclusion of other neurological diseases can help validate the results of this study.
-Changes in smoking habit were not accounted for during the second health examination.
+The researchers note that future studies involving a longer follow-up duration and the inclusion of other neurological diseases can help validate this study’s results.
+Changes in smoking habits were not accounted for during the second health examination.
 They also noted that because smoking statuses were determined by questionnaire, researchers might not have the exact smoking status of each participant.